thomasboyt/web-audio-recording-demo/README.md

 This is a teeny little demo for how to use [recorder.js](https://github.com/mattdiamond/Recorderjs) to record and play back audio.
+Recorder.js is a small convenience library for recording and playing back audio using the Web Audio API.

-It only works in Google Chrome v23+ with the "Web Audio Input" flag enabled in chrome://flags.
+Currently, this demo is only confirmed to work in Google Chrome v23+ on OSX with the "Web Audio Input" flag enabled in chrome://flags.
+It may or may not be working on Windows or Linux, as Chrome's web audio recording support is under constant development.

 Just a warning to anyone who runs this - Chrome's Web Audio input has a *lot* of annoying and potentially headache-inducing feedback if you're using a microphone and external speakers.
 Plug in headphones.

+I originally wrote this demo walkthrough as documentation within the code, but since the code is event-driven rather than linear, it ended up being a bit messy.

 ## How it works